AdderAdder/Crypto/README.md

 # Crypto

-This is a simple test project for trying to implement an RSA encryption program in the haskell programming language.
+This is a simple test project for trying to implement a RSA encryption program in the haskell programming language.
 The purpose of the project was simply to learn the fundamentals of RSA encryption and how to create a naive implementation.
 Haskell was chosen because I felt I needed more experience in the language.

 Fundamental knowledge about the encryption method and how to implement it was acquired through reading the following online materials
 * [The wikipedia page on RSA](https://simple.wikipedia.org/wiki/RSA_(algorithm))